tzt101/MichiGAN/README.md

 ```bash
 python train.py --name [name_experiment] --batchSize 8 --no_confidence_loss --gpu_ids 0,1,2,3,4,5,6,7 --no_style_loss --no_rgb_loss --no_content_loss --use_encoder --wide_edge 2 --no_background_loss --noise_background --random_expand_mask --use_ig --load_size 568 --crop_size 512 --data_dir [pah_to_dataset] ----checkpoints_dir ./checkpoints
 ```
-`[name_experiment]` is the directory name of the checkpoint file saved. if you want to train the model with orientation inpainting model, please download the pretrained inpainting model from [Google Drive Folder](https://drive.google.com/open?id=1Vxilcb82ax1Zlwy9wqHRu5-DCJuZFc_C) and save them in `./checkpoints/[name_experiment]/` firstly.
+`[name_experiment]` is the directory name of the checkpoint file saved. if you want to train the model with orientation inpainting model (with the option --use_ig), please download the pretrained inpainting model from [Google Drive Folder](https://drive.google.com/open?id=1Vxilcb82ax1Zlwy9wqHRu5-DCJuZFc_C) and save them in `./checkpoints/[name_experiment]/` firstly.

 ## Code Structure